TRON-Bioinformatics/vafator/README.md

 We apply the Wilcoxon rank sum test between the reference and alternate distributions of mapping qualities, base call qualities and position within the read.
 A mutation call were any of these three tests show a significant difference between the reference and alternate reads may indicate a lower quality variant call.
-This follows the approach introduced by GATK, see here https://gatk.broadinstitute.org/hc/en-us/articles/360035531952-Rank-Sum-Test.
+This follows the approach introduced by GATK (DePristo et al., 2011).

 For each of the checked distributions we provide the statistic value of the rank sum test and its significance.
 The statistic value will be close to zero for similar distributions and further away from zero for dissimilar distributions.